astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 The :class:`~astroquery.jplhorizons.HorizonsClass` class provides an interface to services provided by the `Solar System Dynamics group at the Jet Propulation Laboratory`_.

+Because of its relevance to Solar System science, this service can also be accessed from the topical submodule `astroquery.solarsystem.jpl`.
+The functionality of that service is identical to the one presented here.

 In order to query information for a specific Solar System body, a ``Horizons`` object has to be instantiated: